eromatiya/A-Personal-Arch-Installation-Guide/README.md

 	- Set name to `boot`.
 Hit enter.
 	- Now you should see the new partition in the partitions list with a partition type of EFI System and a partition name of boot.
 You will also notice there is 1007KB above the created partition.
 That is the MBR.
 Don’t worry about that and just leave it there.

-+ Create the `swap` partition

-	- Hit New again from the options at the bottom of partition list.
-	- Just hit enter to select the default option for the first sector.
-	- For the swap partition size, I always assign mine with 1GiB.
-Hit enter.
-	- Set GUID to `8200`.
-Hit enter.
-	- Set name to `swap`.
-Hit enter.

 + Create the `root` partition

 	- Hit New again.